hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/02_sleuth.md

 > prepare_fish_for_sleuth(sf_dirs)
 ```

-Each of the sample directories should now populate with abundance.h5 files.
+Each of the sample directories should now contain the `abundance.h5` files.
 These
 files will be used as input to Sleuth.

 ## Sleuth for estimation of differential expression of transcripts